Z3Prover/z3prover.github.io/slides/guest-lectures-wien-2025/projects.md

 * Considering that the bound on the _small_ model may not be that small, does it make sense to add bits on demand?

-## Completness for finite sets with filter and ranges.
+## Completeness for finite sets with filter and ranges.

 This project is pen/paper as opposed to coding.